 ADHD students are often highly intelligent and capable of amazing accomplishments — if they have some extra help, coaching, and support.

 I pride myself on cultivating relationships based on open, caring, and honest communication with every client, student, and parent.
 I apply a non-judgmental approach to each student and family situation.
 All my sessions and programs are custom and age appropriate.
 When coaching students, I also strive to bring fun to each session because kids learn and create new habits best when they’re enjoying what they’re doing.

-I’m a teacher, an educational consultant, and I have over a decade of professional organizer and certified organizer coach experience.
+I’m a teacher, a former educational consultant, and I have over a decade of professional organizer and certified organizer coach experience.
 I understand what it’s like to parent children with ADD/ADHD — I have been through the challenges of raising two boys with ADHD who are now grown, happy, and successful men.

 I spent over five years working as a Professional Organizer, but found that by using a coaching approach, clients were able to achieve greater long-term success, so I went through Denslow Brown’s Coach Approach for Organizers program and was certified by the Institute of Applied Coaching.
 But I found I wanted to make a greater impact and I missed working with students.
 I found my sweet spot when I decided to combine my educational and organizational backgrounds with my coaching to focus on helping adults, students, and parents thrive with ADHD.